robyngit/metacatui-status/README.md

 ## Quick!
 Update the status pages for all MetacatUI instances!

 In the [hugo.yaml](./hugo.yaml) file, update the "downSince" date time field that is under the "params" section.
-Set this to the date and time that the outage began, in the format "YYYY-MM-DDTHH:MM:SSZ" **In Pacific Time**.
+Set this to the date and time that the outage began. \*

 Once this file is updated, GitHub actions will rebuild the site and deploy it to the gh-pages branch.
 The status pages will be updated within a few minutes.